TheOdinProject/curriculum/foundations/introduction/join_the_odin_community.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-*   For more information on formatting, check out [Disord Markdown 101](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-).
+*   For more information on formatting, check out [Discord Markdown 101](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-).